thomasa88/ParametricText/README.md

 ## Usage

-Press Shift+S in Fusion 360™ and go to the *Add-Ins* tab.
-Then select the add-in and click the *Run* button.
-Optionally select *Run on Startup*.

 To parameterize texts, create sketches with Text features.
 Make sure to enter some dummy text, to make the Text features easier to select.

 Open the *Modify* menu under e.g. the *SOLID* tab and click *Change Text Parameters*.